 It seems inevitable that our friends, sharing their happy times, would share their sorrows.
 Last week, another young adult in my community died.
 The news was shared on Facebook by the bereaved mom.
 Legions of support quickly surfaced in Facebook feeds.
 An obituary in the local paper was linked to Facebook and details of the memorial service were disclosed.

 Within hours after the funeral, the obituary and eulogies, along with tributes, were appearing on Facebook.
-Heartfelt condolence messages were posted and so appreciated that they solicited likes.
-Tributes on BuzzFeed and YouTube continue to appear with no end in sight.
+Heartfelt condolence messages were posted and so appreciated that they solicited likes and hugs.

 While death remains an uncomfortable topic, Facebook has come to play an important role in bringing grief into our national conversation.
-When Sheryl Sandberg, Facebook’s COO, lost her husband, her candid posts on Facebook elicited a wellspring of condolences and further opened the dialogue on death.
-Mark Zuckerberg, the co-founder and chief executive at Facebook, wrote on Facebook about his experience with miscarriage, and he too shared his grief openly.
+Years ago, when Sheryl Sandberg, lost her husband, her candid posts on Facebook elicited a wellspring of condolences and further opened the dialogue on death.
+Mark Zuckerberg, the co-founder of Facebook, shared on Facebook his experience with miscarriage, and he too shared his grief openly.

 Facebook allows us to memorialize our loved ones through tribute pages, giving friends and family a place to remember and reminisce about the deceased.
 These open communities help us feel less isolated in our grief.
 They give us a shared space to post our photos and grieve our losses.